paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 #### Prior Provisions
 For a prior section 405 of Pub.
 L. 90–321, see note set out under [section 1679 of this title](./chapter-041-consumer-credit-protection.md#section-1679).

+#### Effective Date
+Section applicable after the end of the 6-month period beginning on Sept.
+30, 1996, except with respect to contracts entered into by a credit repair organization before the end of such period, see section 413 of Pub.
+L. 90–321, as added by Pub.
+L. 104–208, set out as a note under [section 1679 of this title](./chapter-041-consumer-credit-protection.md#section-1679).

 <a id="section-1679d"></a>
 ## § 1679d.
 Credit repair organizations contracts
 **(a) Written contracts required** No services may be provided by any credit repair organization for any consumer—

-(1) unless a written and dated contract (for the purchase of such services) which meets the requirements of subsection (b) of this section has been signed by the consumer; or
+(1) unless a written and dated contract (for the purchase of such services) which meets the requirements of subsection (b) has been signed by the consumer; or

 (2) before the end of the 3-business-day period beginning on the date the contract is signed.

-**(b) Terms and conditions of contract** No contract referred to in subsection (a) of this section meets the requirements of this subsection unless such contract includes (in writing)—
+**(b) Terms and conditions of contract** No contract referred to in subsection (a) meets the requirements of this subsection unless such contract includes (in writing)—

 (1) the terms and conditions of payment, including the total amount of all payments to be made by the consumer to the credit repair organization or to any other person;